rsdoiel/rsdoiel.github.io/cv.md

 ## Current Projects

 + Build [cool things](http://caltechlibrary.github.io) for Caltech Libraries
+    + [dataset](https://caltechlibrary.github.io/dataset) - a tool for managing JSON documents on local disc or S3, includes a search interface based on [Blevesearch](http://blevesearch.com)
+    + [datatools](https://caltechlibrary.github.io/datatools) - a collection of comand line utilities for working with CSV, JSON and Excel Workbooks
-+ [mkpage](https://github.com/caltechlibrary/mkpage) - An experimental light weight template/markdown processor for webcontent and more
+    + [mkpage](https://caltechlibrary.github.com/mkpage) - An experimental light weight template/markdown processor for webcontent and more
-+ [ot](https://github.com/caltechlibrary/ot) - ORCID Tools, a set of Bash scripts and Golang packages for working with the ORCID public API.
-	+ [bibtex](https://github.com/caltechlibrary/bibtex) - A Go package for working with BibTeX files and a bibfilter tool
-+ [epgo](https://github.com/caltechlibrary/epgo) - E-Prints REST API Golang package
-+ [ostdlib](https://github.com/caltechlibrary/ostdlib) - A standard library and REPL for embedding the [Otto](https://github.com/robertkrimen/otto) JavaScript engine
-+ [cait](https://github.com/caltechlibrary/cait) - Caltech Archives Integration Tools

 ## Past responsibilities